-- Faculties are expected to produce a set of KS3 Expected Standards for each year group for each subject - Expected standards should be drawn from the subject curriculum which should in turn be informed by the National Curriculum (KS2 and KS3), GCSE specifications and the needs of Crestwood students - Expected Standards should be appropriately sequenced and divided across the three years of KS3 and then can be split into three bands (e.g. 7.1-7.3, 7.4-7.6, 7.7-7.9) if appropriate - Expected Standards should be accessible, but also sufficiently challenging so that students cannot complete them before the end of the year - Subjects have discretion about how Expected Standards are structured and can split them into different categories (columns on the form can be added or deleted as necessary) - Although progression throughout the Key Stage should be built into to Expected Standards, there will need to be some overlap between each year group's standards - Expected Standards (in their basic form no banding) will be shared with all staff, students and parents
+- Faculties are expected to produce a set of KS3 Expected Standards for each year group for each subject - Expected standards should be drawn from the subject curriculum which should in turn be informed by the National Curriculum (KS2 and KS3), GCSE specifications and the needs of Crestwood students - Expected Standards should be appropriately sequenced and divided across the three years of KS3. - Expected Standards should be accessible, but also sufficiently challenging so that students cannot complete them before the end of the first term. - Subjects have discretion about how Expected Standards are structured and can split them into different categories (columns on the form can be added or deleted as necessary) - Although progression throughout the Key Stage should be built into to Expected Standards, there will need to be some overlap between each year group's standards - Expected Standards (in their basic form no banding) will be shared with all staff, students and parents